“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 How wheelchair friendly is the festival site?

 The festival takes place over a number of levels over the show area at Powderham and while wheelchair access is available to most areas there are one or two parts of the castle grounds which are not accessible by wheelchair.
-It is possible to hire a wheelchair or mobility scooter in advance.
-Just call us and discuss on 01823 431767.

 What are the opening times?